Higher Level of Care Where Once There Was None.

 As a donor, it is essential to be able to measure the impact of gifts no matter the size.
 Donations to University Medical Center involve generations of people in the Southwest, especially in El Paso.
 The level of unprecedented medical care, economic development and health related change is because of the donations received.

-Before University Medical Center, the El Paso community did not have access to these vital services which include:
+Before University Medical Center, the El Paso community did not have access to these vital services:

-The region’s only four-year medical school on the Texas/Mexico border.
-A leader in educational innovation, all students must learn medical Spanish and do not wait until their third year of study, but rather begin clinical work in the first year.
+The region’s only four-year medical school on the Texas/Mexico border, a leader in educational innovation.
+All students must learn medical Spanish.
+They do not wait until their third year of study, but rather begin clinical work in the first year.